The Perron method for $p$-harmonic functions in unbounded sets in $\mathbf{R}^n$ and metric spaces: Notation and preliminaries

-If the capacity is taken with respect to $X$, then we simplify the notation and write $\Cp(E)$. \end{definition} The observant reader might have noticed that we used a slightly different, but equivalent, (semi)norm in Definition~\ref{def:Newtonian-space} compared to the norm that was used in Shanmugalingam~\cite{Shanmugalingam00}.
-The reason is that with our definition the capacity becomes countably subadditive, that is, it satisfies the inequality $\Cp(\bigcup_{j=1}^\infty E_j)\leq\sum_{j=1}^\infty\Cp(E_j)$ (the proof in Kinnunen--Martio~\cite{KiMa96} can easily be modified to show this, see, e.g., Bj\"orn--Bj\"orn~\cite{Boken}).
-Furthermore, $\Cp(\emptyset)=0$, and hence $\Cp$ is an outer measure.
-Note also that $\Cp$ is finer than $\mu$ in the sense that the capacity of a set may be positive even when the measure of the same set equals zero.

-Whenever a property holds for all points except for points in a set of capacity zero, it is said to hold \emph{quasieverywhere} (\emph{q.e.}).
-Note that we follow the custom of refraining from making the dependence on $p$ explicit here.
+Whenever a property holds for all points except for those in a set of capacity zero, it is said to hold \emph{quasieverywhere} (\emph{q.e.}). \end{definition} The capacity is countably subadditive, i.e., $\Cp(\bigcup_{j=1}^\infty E_j)\leq\sum_{j=1}^\infty\Cp(E_j)$.

-Shanmugalingam~\cite{Shanmugalingam00} showed that if two Newtonian functions are equal almost everywhere, then they are in fact equal quasieverywhere.
-This result extends to functions in $\Dploc(X)$.

-A drawback of upper gradients is that they are not preserved by $\Lp$-convergence.
-It is, however, possible to overcome this problem by relaxing the condition a bit and considering it sufficient if \eqref{def:upper-gradients-ineq} in Definition~\ref{def:upper-gradients} holds for \pp-almost every curve (we say that a property holds for \emph{\pp-almost every} (\emph{\pp-a.e.}) curve, if it holds for all curves except for a curve family of zero \pp-modulus; see Definition~\ref{def:p-modulus}). \begin{definition} A measurable function $g\colon X\to[0,\infty]$ is said to be a \emph{\pp-weak upper gradient} of a function $f\colon X\to\eR$ whenever \eqref{def:upper-gradients-ineq} holds for each pair of points $x,y\in X$ and \pp-almost every curve $\gamma\subset X$ joining $x$ and $y$. \end{definition} Lemma~2.4 in Koskela--MacManus~\cite{KoMac98} asserts that if $g$ is a \pp-weak upper gradient of a function $f$, then there is a decreasing sequence $\{g_j\}_{j=1}^\infty$ of upper gradients of $f$ such that $\|g_j-g\|_{\Lp(X)}\to 0$ as $j\to\infty$.
-This implies that a measurable function belongs to $\Dp(X)$ whenever it (merely) has a \pp-weak upper gradient in $\Lp(X)$.